jcaip/jcaip.github.io/_posts/2018-08-08-Distbelief.md

 Please check out the code [here](https://github.com/ucla-labx/distbelief)!

+**Update**: Our project is now on PyPy!
+You can install our code by running `pip install pytorch-distbelief`.

 ## A brief introduction to Distbelief

 For some context, I'm going to briefly explain DistBelief.
 You can check out the original paper [here](https://static.googleusercontent.com/media/research.google.com/en//archive/large_deep_networks_nips2012.pdf).